IIoTeP9HuY/Data_Analysis_and_Data_Mining_Class/README.md

 Introduction
 ============

-These repository contatins sources of solutions for Data Analysis and Data Mining Class in Higher School of Economics
+These repository contains sources of solutions for Data Analysis and Data Mining Class in Higher School of Economics

 Collaboration Policy
 ==========